mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[
 ## Docker Swarm Demo
-  - Create of a 3 nodes cluster
+  - Creation of a 3 node cluster

   - Run a service on the cluster and scale it to 3 replicas